sigmdel/lazmacropad/README.md

 #### 2.1.4.
 Compiler Versions and Linux Widgetsets

 The program was developed in Linux Mint 20.1 Mate using Lazarus 2.3.0 (rev main-2_3-1602-gdb285860e3) FPC 3.3.1 x86_64-linux-gtk2.
 The resulting GTK2 binary runs without limitations in Linux Mint 20.1 and Mint 21.
+The latest (2022-11-21) Linux binary was compiled with revision main-2_3-2897-gecf49109b1, but the older version would work just as well.

-The source code was also compiled in Mint 21 using a slightly more recent, trunk version, of the compiler: Lazarus 2.3.0 (rev main-2_3-2735-g4628b33d4a) FPC 3.3.1 x86_64-linux-qt5.
-The target widget toolkit was set to Qt5 instead of the "default" GTK2 widget set.
+The source code was also compiled in Mint 21 using the QT5 widget set instead of the "default" GTK2 widget set.
 This required installing `libqt5pas1_2.10xxxx` and `libqt5pas-dev_2.10xxxx` libraries by David Bannon (Davo aka dbannon on the Lazarus forum) from his [Github repository](https://github.com/davidbannon/libqt5pas) instead of the `libqt5pas` and `libqt5pas-dev` from the Debian repository.
 The program compiled for that widget set does work when using Ctrl+V as the paste shortcut, but pasting macros with the Shift+Insert shortcut fails.
 Consequently, until a solution is found, a Qt5 version of the program will not be released.

 ### 2.2.
 Windows Requirements